conradoqg/fastenglish/README.md

 ### For English Ninjas

-Open a issue [here](https://gitlab.com/conradoqg/fastenglish/issues) suggesting new questions.
+Open a issue [here](https://github.com/conradoqg/fastenglish/issues) suggesting new questions.

 ### Issues

-When you find issues, please report them [here](https://gitlab.com/conradoqg/fastenglish/issues).
+When you find issues, please report them [here](https://github.com/conradoqg/fastenglish/issues).

 ## Deploying your own version

 ### Steps
 1. Create a [Firebase](http://firebase.google.com) account and update the HTML files with your firebase config;
-2. Set the rule bellow to the main database, replacing the `<admin_uid>` with a UID of an admin user;
+2. Set the rule bellow to the main database, replacing the `<admin_uid>` with an UID of an admin user;
 ```json
 {
   "rules": {